Africa’s Low-Cost Airlines and Budget Airlines

 They were nominated for the best low-cost airline in Africa at the Business Traveler Africa Awards in 2015.
 Popular FlySafair flights from Cape Town to Johannesburg and Gothenburg to Durban.

-How to Find Africa’s Low-Cost Airlines Travel Deals
+How to Find Africa’s Low-Cost Airlines and Budget Airlines Travel Deals

 South Africa is one of the most developed parts of Africa.
 As a result, most flights to and from Africa go through locations in South Africa.
 The most used airports for international flights in South Africa are Cape Town International and Tambo International Airport, located in Johannesburg.